-- (3) Possible Reserves A possible reserves estimate either alone or as part of a sum is often a relatively large number that, by definition, has a low probability of actually being produced recovered.
+- 5.2 (1) General - A reporting issuer must comply with the requirements of section 5.2 of NI 51-101 in its disclosure, to the public, of reserves estimates and other information of a type specified in Form 51-101F1.
+This would include, for example, disclosure of such information in a news release. - (2) Reserves NI 51-101 does not prescribe any particular methods of estimation but it does require that a reserves estimate be prepared in accordance with the COGE Handbook. - (3) Possible Reserves A possible reserves estimate either alone or as part of a sum is often a relatively large number that, by definition, has a low probability of actually being recovered.
 For this reason, the cautionary language prescribed in subparagraph 5.2(1)(a)(v) of NI 51-101 must accompany the written disclosure of a possible reserves estimate. - (4) Probabilistic and Deterministic Evaluation Methods Section 5 of volume 1 of the COGE Handbook states that "In principle, there should be no difference between estimates prepared using probabilistic or deterministic methods".